jorisvandenbossche/course-python-data/notebooks/case2_observations_analysis.md

 survey_data.resample('A', on='eventDate').size().plot()
 ```

 To evaluate the intensity or number of occurrences during different time spans, a heatmap is an interesting representation.
-We can actually use the plotnine library as well to make heatmaps, as it provides the [`geom_tile`](http://plotnine.readthedocs.io/en/stable/generated/plotnine.geoms.geom_tile.html) geometry.
-Loading the library:

 ```{code-cell} ipython3
 survey_data.head()